apple/swift-migration-guide/Guide.docc/CommonProblems.md

 done with care.
 Remember that `Sendable` is a guarantee of thread-safety, and part of a type's API contract.
-Removing the conformance is a API-breaking change.
+Removing the conformance is an API-breaking change.

 > Link to "making value types Sendable" code examples

 ### Preconcurrency Import

-Even if the type in another module is actually `Sendable`, it is not always possible or convenient to modify its definition.
+Even if the type in another module is actually `Sendable`, it is not always possible to modify its definition.
 It also could be that the type is not `Sendable`, but depends on client cooperation for safe usage.
 In these cases, you can use a `@preconcurrency import` to address errors.